Shane Flanagan

-Shane Flanagan (born 2 December 1965) is an Australian professional rugby league football coach, and was the Head Coach of the Cronulla Sutherland Sharks.
-He was appointed assistant coach of NRL team Cronulla-Sutherland Sharks in 2006 and was subsequently appointed to the top position when former coach Ricky Stuart resigned on 20 July 2010.
-Flanagan is currently the Assistant Coach at the Manly Warringah Sea Eagles and Coaching Director of the PNG Kumuls.

-He is the father of Canterbury-Bankstown Bulldogs player Kyle Flanagan.
+Shane Flanagan (born 2 December 1965) is an Australian professional rugby league football coach and commentator, and is the head coach of the St George Illawarra Dragons in the National Rugby League.
+He was appointed assistant coach of the Cronulla-Sutherland Sharks in 2006 and was subsequently appointed to the top position when former coach Ricky Stuart resigned on 20 July 2010.
+Flanagan guided Cronulla to their first premiership in 2016.
+Flanagan was previously the Coaching Director of the PNG Kumuls.
+He is the father of Dragons player Kyle Flanagan.

 Playing career

 Flanagan played S. G. Ball Cup, Jersey Flegg Cup, and President's Cup for St. George Dragons prior to making his first-grade debut for the club in 1987.
-He came off the bench in this game, a round 11 match against the Western Suburbs Magpies, and played his second game against the same opposition in round 24.
-After making three first-grade appearances in 1987, he made none in 1988.
+He came off the bench in this game, a round 11 match against the Western Suburbs Magpies, and played his second game against the same opposition in round 24, also off the bench.
+He was the starting hooker in the following week’s match against Parramatta.
+After making these three first-grade appearances in 1987, he made none in 1988.

 In 1989, Flanagan joined the Western Suburbs Magpies.
 In his second game for them, he accused his Brisbane Broncos opponent Andrew Gee of biting, showing the referee a mark on his forearm.
 The Magpies’ CEO later decided not to take any action against Gee.
 In round 8, Flanagan scored his first top-grade try in a tight victory over St. George at Kogarah Oval.
 He scored his second and final try of the year in round 16, darting over from dummy-half.

 After being a regular starter at hooker in 1989 and 1990, he played only five games in 1991 under new coach Warren Ryan, with Ryan preferring new recruit Joe Thomas in the hooking role.
 His last game for the Magpies was a winning play-off for fifth spot, which allowed the Magpies to make their first semi-finals appearance since 1982.

 He moved to Parramatta Eels in 1992 and remained with the club until 1994, when he retired from playing football following a knee injury.
 Flanagan was later engaged to coach the Parramatta S.G.
 Ball team in 1997.